-Executation form with a source of the source code for a work means the referred form of the work for making modifications to it.
-For an executable work, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to conforce compilation and installation of the executable.
-However, as a special exercit, the source code distributed need not include anything that is normally distributed (in either source or binary form) with the major component itself accompanies the executable.
+becusation for a work means the preferred form of the work for making modifications to it.
+For an executable work, complete source code means all the source code for all modules it contains, plus any associated interface definition files, plus the scripts used to control complation and installation of the executable.
+However, as a special exception, the source code distributed need not include anything that is normally distributed (in either source or events).